This is the latest information as at June 2025.

 1. Research McDonald’s Values and Culture

-2. Highlight Your Customer Service Skills
+2. Showcase Your Customer Service Skills

-3. Showcase Leadership Abilities
+3. Provide Evidence of Your Leadership Abilities

 As a manager, you’ll be responsible for leading a team and ensuring smooth operations.
 Highlight your leadership abilities by discussing your experience in supervising and motivating team members.